-- The minimum required sample size is ~100 μL of heparinized whole blood, heparinized plasma, serum or control material.
-The reagent disc sample chamber can contain up to 120 μL of sample. - Whole blood samples obtained by venipuncture must be homogeneous before transferring a sample to the reagent disc.
+- The minimum required sample size is $\sim 100 \,\mu$ L of heparinized whole blood, heparinized plasma, serum or control material.
+The reagent disc sample chamber can contain up to 120 μ L of sample. - Whole blood samples obtained by venipuncture must be homogeneous before transferring a sample to the reagent disc.
 Gently invert the collection tube several times just prior to sample transfer.
-Do not shake the collection tube; shaking may cause hemolysis. - Whole blood samples should only be obtained via venipuncture, not from capillary blood. - Whole blood venipuncture samples should be run within 60 minutes of collection.
-To Glucose concentrations are affected by the length of time since the patient has eaten and by the type of sample collected from the patient.
+Do not shake the collection tube; shaking may cause hemolysis. - Whole blood samples should only be obtained via venipuncture, not from capillary blood. - Whole blood venipuncture samples should be run within 60 minutes of collection.^{33,43} Glucose concentrations are affected by the length of time since the patient has eaten and by the type of sample collected from the patient.
 To accurately determine glucose results, samples should be obtained from a patient who has been fasting for at least 12 hours.
-The glucose concentration decreases approximately 0.28-0.67 mmol/L in 1 hour in uncentrifuged samples stored at room temperature. - Refrigerating whole blood samples can cause significant changes in concentrations of aspartate aminotransferase, creatinine and glucose.
-The sample may be separated into plasma or serum and stored in capped sample tubes at 2-8 °C (36-46 °F) if the sample cannot be run within 60 minutes. - Total bilirubin results may be adversely affected by photodegradation.
-Whole blood samples not run immediately should be stored in the dark for no longer than 60 minutes.
-If the sample cannot be analyzed within that period, it should be separated into plasma or serum and stored in a capped sample tube in the dark at low temperatures. - Use only lithium heparin evacuated specimen collection tubes for whole blood or plasma samples.
-Use no additive evacuated specimen collection tubes or serum separator tubes for serum samples. - Start the test within 10 minutes of transferring the sample into the reagent disc.
+The glucose concentration decreases approximately 0.28-0.67 mmol/L in 1 hour in uncentrifuged samples stored at room temperature.34 - Refrigerating whole blood samples can cause significant changes in concentrations of aspartate aminotransferase, creatinine and glucose.35 The sample may be separated into plasma or serum and stored in capped sample tubes at 2-8 °C (36-46 °F) if the sample cannot be run within 60 minutes. - Use only lithium heparin evacuated specimen collection tubes for whole blood or plasma samples.
+Use no- additive evacuated specimen collection tubes or serum separator tubes for serum samples. - Start the test within 10 minutes of transferring the sample into the reagent disc.